pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-15-a-chaotic-guide-to-using-docker-for-robotics-research-part-i.md

 ## Sample Container Usage

 Let's start with a sample usage of the concept, and then we can meticulously break it down piece by piece.
-For this purpose, we will use [PHA 22 Mini] which is an image specialized for this project.
+For this purpose, we will use [PHA 22 Micro] which is an image specialized for this project.
 The details of this container are as follows:
 - Ubuntu 22.04
 - Cuda 11.7.1
 - CuDNN 8.5.0.96